taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SDD.md

 #### 4.3 Rationale for Structure of Main Application

 The Main Application of BWF is dependent on the Account Creation System because without an account, potential users cannot have access to the Main Application.
 Users will be required to add their own EB to the public list before selecting others to ensure that all users are contributing to the average quality of EBs.

 ### 5. Development view

 ![Development view](https://i.gyazo.com/2b4e49ab57b6b7ced8daace16e3f3c51.png)

-The project for Benefits With Friends will be build with [name of IDE].
-The directory structure of the project files are shown below.
+The project for Benefits With Friends will be build with SublimeText.
+The directory structure of the project files are shown above.
+Source code files will be included within the directory System, Account and Employee-Benefits.

 ### 6. Physical view

 ![Physical view](https://i.gyazo.com/ebebf93f6890071cba7245d782be771c.png)

-The physical view of the application process would only need the standard keyboard, mouse, and monitor.
-There must be access to the Internet since the application will be a website.

 ### 7. Database view